 Usually, they will each bring a stuffy and we will pack each kid a small Lego set (superheroes and princesses play well together!) and an activity book.
 We also pack crayons and a blank notepad for drawing & writing practice.

 What about books?
-We used a digital library for kids to minimize the number of heavy books we pack.
+We loved using the Epic! digital library for kids to minimize the number of heavy books we pack.

 Found this post helpful?
 Pin It For Later!